Become Attached to God, not the World

 How about that show we chose to watch before we went to bed last night?
 Why did we watch that?
 Was it to know, serve or love God?
 If not, then we desire the world over God.

 Not sure why we do what we do?
 Then ask yourself, do we think God wants us to relax with the world or with Him before we sleep?
-Who/what do we desire/long for at the end of our day?
+Who or what do we desire/long for at the end of our day?
 Is it God or some thing else?
 Perhaps we seek time with a loved one or some other useless worldly pleasure?

 Have we made our family/friends our idols?
 Is that really what our hearts desire?
-We prove it by our actions.
+Maybe it is our lustful passions?
+We prove what we desire by our actions.
 Oh, how easy it is to long for them and not God.

-Where is our heart…truly with God or sadly still with the world?
+Where is our heart…is it truly with God or sadly still with the world?

 We Can Participate in the World

 Of course, there is nothing sinful about being with our family or doing something that isn’t praying.
 We can participate with anything in the world (if it isn’t sinful or leads us into sin) and even like it.
-But do we like that activity so much that it steels away our thoughts and desires from God when we are done.
-Do we enjoy that activity so much we plan for more from self-love?
-Or when we participate in the worldly pleasure is our heart truly set on God, pining to leave it so to be alone with God?
+But do we like that activity so much that it steels away our thoughts and desires from God when we are doing it and/or done with the activity, that it becomes a great distraction from unceasing prayer?
+Does it lead us into sin?
+Do we enjoy that activity so much we desire or plan for more or a greater experience from it in the future?
+Are we attached to it?
+When we participate in the worldly pleasure is our heart truly set on God, pining to leave it so to be alone with God?

 What does our heart truly desire?